telerik/blazor-docs/components/textarea/events.md

 ## OnChange

 The `OnChange` event represents a user action - confirmation of the current value.
-It fires when the user presses `Enter` in the input, or when the input loses focus.
+It fires when the input loses focus.

 The `OnChange` event does not prevent you from using two-way data binding.

 >caption Handle OnChange event